211225347/Smart-Academic-Library-Assistance-System-SALAS-/STATE_TRANSITION_DIAGRAMS.md

 - Notifications are Scheduled when a trigger condition is met (3 days before due date, on due date, 1 day after)
 - Failed deliveries are automatically Retried up to 3 times (FR-07 acceptance criteria)
 - After 3 failed retries, the system moves to PermanentFailure and triggers an in-app fallback, ending in FallbackDelivered
-- Successfully delivered notifications end in Archived — an explicit terminal state confirming the record is logged and the lifecycle is complete
+- Successfully delivered notifications end in Archived, an explicit terminal state confirming the record is logged and the lifecycle is complete

 **FR Mapping:**
 - FR-07: Defines all notification trigger conditions and the 3-retry guard condition